Appealing a Long-Term Disability Denial by Liberty Mutual

 If you believe the denial was wrong, there are specific legal steps you must take in a very short period of time to preserve your rights.
 If your plan is governed by ERISA, you must first file an administrative appeal with Liberty Mutual within a short period of time (usually 180 days from receipt of your denial letter).

-Appealing a Denial by Liberty Mutual
+Appealing a Denial of Disability Benefits by Liberty Mutual

 If you think filing an appeal under ERISA is simple, think again.
 ERISA is a federal law that strongly favors the insurance company.
 As a result, there are number of myths, tricks and traps to these appeals.
 For this reason, we strongly recommend that you hire an ERISA-trained disability attorney.
 There is simply too much at stake and too many ways for your appeal to go wrong.